harelba/q/README.markdown

 * Additional control over query and output encodings
 * Bug fixes (see [change log](doc/CHANGELOG.markdown) for full details)

-Please send any feedback you have on the new version and open new issues as needed.

-I would love to get any requests and comments you have on the tool.

-You can use this [gitter chat room](https://gitter.im/harelba/q) for contacting me directly.
-I'm trying to be available at the chat room as much as possible.

 **Recurring visitors**
 ````
 Recurring visitors, I'm really glad you come back here :)